Jack Elsegood: Motor racing

-After retiring from football at the end of the 2000 season, he moved into property development and was a co-owner of Delmege Residential with future Manly Sea Eagles sponsor/owner Max Delmege.
+After retiring from football at the end of the 2000 season, Elsegood moved into property development and was a co-owner of Delmege Residential with future Manly Sea Eagles sponsor/owner Max Delmege.
 In 2001 he had his first race in an HQ Holden and made his debut in the V8 Ute Racing Series in 2002.
 He won the Australian V8 Ute Racing Series in 2009 and has been runner up four times (2004, 2006, 2007 and 2010).
 Jack Elsegood is the grandson of Newtown Jets legendary hardman Frank 'Bumper' Farrell.

-At the 2007 WPS Bathurst 12 Hour race held at the famous Mount Panorama Circuit, Elsegood finished 9th outright and 1st in Class D driving a Ford BF Falcon XR8 alongside Chris Delfsma and legendary Australian driver and multiple championship winner across multiple categories including twice winning the Bathurst 1000, John Bowe.
+At the 2007 WPS Bathurst 12 Hour race held at the famous Mount Panorama Circuit, Elsegood finished ninth outright and 1st in Class D driving a Ford BF Falcon XR8 alongside Chris Delfsma and legendary Australian driver and multiple championship winner across multiple categories including twice winning the Bathurst 1000, John Bowe.

 Elsegood also made an appearance in the 2007 rugby league drama film The Final Winter.

 In 2009, Elsegood along with Brett Delmege held two seats on the Manly Sea Eagles club board due to Delmege's father Max having a 36% stake in the club.
 This ended in late-2010 when Max Delmege sold most of his stake in the Sea Eagles to club sponsor, eco-hot water company Quantum.